OntimizeWeb/docs/_o_components/00-overview.md

 ```

 ## Validation
-The input shows automatically an error message when the `required` attribute is set to "yes" and there is no value on the input.
+The input shows automatically an error message when the `required` attribute is set to **yes** and there is no value on the input.
 ## Enabled

 ```html